enitrat/Onchaincounting/README.md

-#
+# Onchaincounting

-A modern web application for viewing and managing crypto invoicing and EUR offramps through Monerium.
+A modern web application for viewing and managing onchain accounting, with support for invoicing and EUR offramps through Monerium.
 Built with React, TypeScript, and Vite.

 ## Features